-In this study, we firstly treated adenoma as two stages, and conducted genome-wide DNA methylation array to 18 LGA and 22 HGA and 20 normal tissues.
-Dynamic DNA methylation change of LGA and HGA was identified and we found the methylation change appeared in LGA will strengthen or maintain in LGA and caner.
-We conducted enrichment analysis to differential methylation regions (DMRs) to inquiry potential DNA methylation influenced functional difference in adenoma initiation and development stages.
-Moreover, we separated different methylation sites (DMSs) between LGA and normal into hyper-DMS and hypo-DMS, and evaluated their respective performance for the CA and CRC prediction.
-Meanwhile, we collected genome-wide DNA methylation profile of 833 samples from public database to validate our findings.
-Finally, we described one functional methylation biomarker, ADHFE1, for colorectal adenoma and cancer.
+In this study, we conducted a series of genome-wide DNA methylation array of 18 LGA and 22 HGA and compared the frequency, location, and pattern of methylation status to 20 normal tissue samples.
+Dynamic changes in DNA methylation patterns between LGA and HGA were identified, and we found that methylation changes appeared in LGA were increased or maintained inHGA and cancer.
+Enrichment analyses of differential methylation regions (DMRs) were performed to further classify potential DNA methylation that may influence functional differences in adenoma initiation and development.
+Moreover, we separated different methylation sites (DMSs) between LGA and normal into hyper-DMS and hypo-DMS and evaluated their respective performance for CA and CRC prediction.
+To validate our findings, we compared them to genome-wide DNA methylation profiles of 833 samples from public database.
+Finally, we describe the identification and analysis of f one functional methylation signature at the promotor region of ADHFE1 as a potential biomarker for early CRC development.

 Methods